“It has given our whole family, and especially my mother, tremendous comfort that Wes wanted to donate his body to science.”

-The users of our cadavers include over 50 statewide programs, a dozen reside at OHSU, and the remainder includes mostly state and private institutions of higher education.
-The majority of the donations are assigned for educational purposes but some play an important role in the progress of biomedical research.
+The majority of the donations are assigned for educational purposes, but some play an important role in the progress of biomedical research or surgical simulation.

 Many more students of anatomy enjoy the privilege of human dissection than in the past.
-Among the programs that are gifted by the use of cadaveric materials include students of medicine, dentistry, nursing, physician assistant, naturopathic medicine, chiropractic medicine , physical and occupational therapy and radiation therapy.
+Among the programs that are gifted by the use of donor materials include students of medicine, dentistry, nursing, physician assistant, naturopathic medicine, chiropractic medicine, physical and occupational therapy and radiation therapy.

-Once entered into our program, bodies are embalmed or frozen, stored, distributed, tracked, and retrieved if assigned to a non-OHSU program.
+Once entered into our program, donors are embalmed or frozen, stored, distributed, tracked, and retrieved if assigned to a non-OHSU academic institution.
 Studies are usually completed within two years.
 After that time, the process of cremation and return of the cremains (cremated remains) to the donor family is undertaken.